decentration/relay-chain/README.md

 ## Register new validators

 ### Get some POP tokens
-Ask in the [Kabocha Technical Chat](https://matrix.to/#/#decentration:matrix.org) for some POP so that you can add "existential deposit" to your (stash) AccountIds of their validators.
+Ask [Ramsey Decentration in Element](https://matrix.to/#/#decentration:matrix.org) for some POP so that you can add "existential deposit" to your (stash) AccountIds of their validators.

 ### Ask Sudo to register your AccountIds as Validators
 Ask the sudo to register your validators as via the `sudo > validatorManager > registerValidators`